VHP4Safety/glossary/README.md

 # Output from the Glossary Task Force

 This webpage includes the glossary  of the terms that are relevant to the [VHP4Safety](https://vhp4safety.nl/) Project.

-The (current version of) the glossary can be seen [here](https://github.com/VHP4Safety/glossary/blob/main/glossary.md).
+The (current **development version** of) the glossary can be seen [here](https://github.com/VHP4Safety/glossary/blob/main/glossary.md).

 ## Meta

 This work is licensed under the [CC-BY 4.0 International](https://github.com/VHP4Safety/glossary/blob/main/LICENCE.md).

 To make new entry queries, please create an issue [here](https://github.com/VHP4Safety/glossary/issues) using the [issue template](https://github.com/VHP4Safety/glossary/blob/main/.github/ISSUE_TEMPLATE/ontology-term-request.md).
+Experienced GitHub users are encouraged to submit pull requests.

 For other issues, suggestions, or problems, please create an issue [here](https://github.com/VHP4Safety/glossary/issues).